MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgPolicyCrossTenantAccessPolicy.md

     - `[TenantId <String>]`: The tenant identifier for the partner Azure AD organization.
 Read-only.
 Key.
     - `[TenantRestrictions <IMicrosoftGraphCrossTenantAccessPolicyTenantRestrictions>]`: crossTenantAccessPolicyTenantRestrictions

-DEFAULT `<IMicrosoftGraphCrossTenantAccessPolicyConfigurationDefault1>`: crossTenantAccessPolicyConfigurationDefault
+`DEFAULT <IMicrosoftGraphCrossTenantAccessPolicyConfigurationDefault>`: crossTenantAccessPolicyConfigurationDefault
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AutomaticUserConsentSettings <IMicrosoftGraphInboundOutboundPolicyConfiguration>]`: inboundOutboundPolicyConfiguration
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[InboundAllowed <Boolean?>]`: Defines whether external users coming inbound are allowed.